Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping. See

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 For consular assistance, contact:

 Facsimile: (20 2) 2770 6650

-Embassy website for information about opening hours and temporary closures that may affect service provision.
+Australian Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you can't contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.